AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 	  }
 	}

 We can also use "Allow" instead of using "Deny" in the "Effect" element/key.
 Both ways have the same behavior.
-See the following...
+See the following:

 Syntax:
 ~~~~~~~